 Let's not forget the activities!

 Pretzel Rolling: Looking to get in touch with your German roots?
 Then you must try a pretzel rolling class!
 These daily pretzel rolling classes are located at the Bavarian Inn Restaurant.
 To participate costs $6.49 per person.
 It’s about 25 minutes for the pretzel rolling experience, and then a 30 to 45 minute bake time for the pretzels.
 This class occurs at 2:30 PM every day.
 To make reservations, please call (989) 652-9941.
-(Availability varies due to staffing and demand)
+(Cost may change without notice.
+Availability varies due to staffing and demand)

 Frankenmuth Aerial Park: If you’re an adventure seeker, you must check out the Frankenmuth Aerial Park on your visit!
 This outdoor park is a climbing ropes course with various zip lines included.
 There are 6 courses with 4 various difficulty levels.
 Get ready to soar through the trees!